 The Google display network also enables advertisers who wish to make good ROI on their digital marketing efforts to launch Google ads that utilize different targeting criteria, (based on cookies).
-Same with programmatic advertising.
+Same with programmatic and display ads.

 Such Google ads are placed on websites automatically and in real time.
 They utilize programmatic advertising algorithms (machine learning functionalities) to determine which user should see the ad and which impression could be relevant.

-Programmatic advertising technology is used by advertising networks to determine the value of each particular impression for the end-user (based on search history, browsed sites, interests, etc).
-Programmatic advertising comes to replace manual ad placement techniques which are largely inefficient and time-consuming.
+Programmatic technology is used by advertising networks to determine the value of each particular impression for the end-user (based on search history, browsed sites, interests, etc).
+Programmatic advertising comes to replace manual ad placement techniques, which are largely inefficient and time-consuming.
 Instead of manual placing, programmatic uses real time bidding.
-Several companies use programmatic advertising for their display units and Google is one of them.
+Several companies use programmatic ads for their display units and Google is one of them.

 Google ads, for instance, are personalized for each user.
-Programmatic display technology is also used by ad networks, ad exchanges, and DSPs.
+Programmatic display technology is also used by multiple ad exchanges, ad networks, and DSPs.
 These platforms function according to programmatic advertising algorithms.
 Each time the landing page is browsed, the user sees the ad that is specific to them based on targeting criteria.
 See the example of Google search ads below.